-42. To support the project's outcome of employability of TVET graduates and improvement in equitable access to quality TVET, one of the outputs -.
+42. To support the project's outcome of employability of TVET graduates and improvement in equitable access to quality TVET, one of the outputs - Output 3: Selected TESDA TTIs upgraded and modernized into innovation in line with industry demand, is to upgrade and modernize 17 TTIs (one each for the 17 regions in the Philippines), particularly the new construction of selected 16 RTICs and the repair and upgrading of 17 TTIs.
 The selection was based on demand and supply side considerations.
-The TTIs and their regional innovation centers will prioritize the economic needs of the particular province, the government's flagship "Build, Build, Build" program, and the priority sectors indicated in the National Technical Education and Skills Development Plan (NTESDP) 2018 - 2022.
+The 17 TTIs and their regional innovation centers will prioritize the economic needs of the particular province, the government's flagship "Build, Build, Build" program, and the priority sectors indicated in the National Technical Education and Skills Development Plan (NTESDP) 2018 - 2022.
 The project will link the TTIs and RTICs in a hub-and-spoke model with nearby higher education institutions and community-based training providers.
-The project will also adopt climate-smart, gender-responsive, and accessible designs while upgrading the TTIs and establishing the RTICs.

-The site development plans of the 1TTIs are detailed in APPENDIX 1.
+The project will also adopt climate-smart, gender-responsive, and accessible designs while upgrading the 17 TTIs and establishing the RTICs.
+The site development plans of the 17 TTIs are detailed in APPENDIX 1.